Testing high-performance computing applications: Testing strategies

 The differences between sequential and concurrent programs lead to the differences in their testing strategies.
 Strategies for sequential programs can be modified to make them suitable for concurrent applications.
 Specialized strategies have also been developed.
 Conventionally, testing includes designing test cases and checking that the program produces the expected results.
-Thus, errors in specification, functionality, etc. are detected by running the application and subjecting it to testing methods such as Functional Testing, White Box, Black Box and Grey Box Testing.
-Static analysis is also used for detecting errors in high performance software using methods such as Data Flow Analysis, Control Flow Analysis, Cyclomatic Complexities, Thread Escape Analysis and Static Slicing Analysis to find problems.
+Thus, errors in specification, functionality, etc. are detected by running the application and subjecting it to testing methods such as functional testing, white box, black box and gray-box testing.
+Static analysis is also used for detecting errors in high performance software using methods such as data flow analysis, control flow analysis, cyclomatic complexities, thread escape analysis and static slicing analysis to find problems.
 Using static analysis before functionality testing can save time.
 It can detect ‘what the error is’ find the error source.
 Static analysis techniques can detect problems like lack of synchronization, improper synchronizations, predict occurrence of deadlocks and post-wait errors in rendezvous requests.